-Okay, so I’m not Anthony Bourdain… But I did have a long layover in Taipei, and it was actually a lot of fun — and not very expensive!
+Okay, so I’m not Anthony Bourdain… But I did have a long layover in Taipei, which was actually a lot of fun, and not very expensive!

 If you’d like to read about my trip to Bali, it’s here.
 Our flight from Denpasar to Taipei was on EVA Airlines, in an amazing HELLO KITTY PLANE.

 Yes, there was Hello Kitty toilet paper in the bathroom.

 I thought about booking a hotel for the night, but then found out that Taoyuan International Airport has free wifi, bathrooms, and showers!
 This airport also has sleeping lounges where you can pay by the hour, but while looking for food we lucked upon a group of reclining lounge chairs.
 The cushion on top of each chair happened to be detachable — so I pulled mine off and laid it down on the floor.
 It was actually pretty comfortable.

 I’d brought a blanket and travel pillow along with my blackout mask and earplugs (I sleep best in total sensory deprivation), so I was good to go.
 The area also had a charging station, so we plugged in our phones and Kindles, then settled in for the night.
 The only downside was all the restaurants in the terminal appeared to be closed by the time we arrived.
 If you’re flying in late, bring food.
 I had a bag of dried jackfruit chips from Denpasar, so that was my “dinner.”
 The airport felt kind of cold and clammy with no people in it, and I did wake up once because my blanket had shifted and I was shivering, but overall it was the best airport sleep I’ve experienced.
 Devon did not have such an easy time with it, but the chaise was unfortunately not designed with a 6’5″ person in mind.